hawkhsieh/vim-1/README.md

 ## Docs

-Install & Update : `:BundleInstall`
+Install & Update : `:PluginInstall`

 > see `:h` vundle vimdoc for more details